Orientation Leader FAQs

-Individual Interviews are tailored to your specific interest in the position, your qualifications, and how you connect with the Office of Orientation’s main mission and vision and the seven (7) Orientation Leader Competencies.
+The Individual Interview is more tailored to your specific interest in the position, your qualifications, and how you connect with the Office of Orientation’s main mission and vision and the seven (7) Orientation Leader Competencies

-If you move on to an Individual Interview you will be notified by Thursday, October 13.
-After the Individual Interview, the Office of Orientation will notify you on Wednesday, November 2 if you have received a role on the 2023 Orientation Leader team.
-You will then need to accept this offer by Monday, November 7 at 5:00pm.
+If you get selected to move on to an Individual Interview, you will be notified by Thursday, October 12.
+After the Individual Interview, the Office of Orientation will notify you on Wednesday, November 1 if you have received a role on the 2024 Orientation Leader team.
+You will then need to accept this offer by Monday, November 6 at 5:00pm.

-Orientation Leaders are permitted to take one class per summer term, and it should not conflict with required work or training hours.
+Orientation Leaders are permitted to take one, asynchronous class per a summer term and it should not conflict with required work or training hours.
 It is important to note that time commitments vary, so this must be considered.
 If hired, you will be expected to communicate your intended class schedule with your supervisor before registering.

 It depends.
 The Orientation Leader position has various dates of commitment that you should be aware before moving forward with any study abroad program planning (see the example of the listed “Dates and Commitments” pages of the Information Packets to have an idea how your summer will look).
 While there are breaks over the summer for Orientation Leaders to make travel plans, we expect the Orientation Leader position to be the priority and you will not be allowed to miss Orientation Leader commitments for study abroad programs.